Tommyphung1/Creating-Movie-Recommendation-Systems/README.md

 |            | **Knn_Baseline_user** | **Knn_Baseline_item** | **Combined Rating** |
 |------------|:---------------------:|:---------------------:|:-------------------:|
 | RSME Score | .8776                 | .8899                 | **.8708**           |

+## Conclusion
+Two models were created to help recommend the best types of movies to a given user.
+The first model is based off the similarities of users and the movies they like.
+The idea would be that a users have similar likes and dislike and should be recommended to them.
+They should rate the movies similairly.
+The second model compare the ratings from movies and compare them to similar rated movies.
+If the movies have similar ratings from one another, a user may rate that movie similar as well.
+Both of the models didn't perfrom well with a .8776 and .8899 RSME score.
+RSME score gives an average rating that the predicted values gave from the true value.
+That would mean that a movie was rated on average higher by .87 to .89 more than the true values.
+In the attempt to see if combining the models together, there was a slight increase in predictions but not much.

+In order to better the model, some measure were placed when dealing with cold starts.
+Cold starts are sictuatuions to a given system that need some help to get started before being implemetned correctly.
+The first cold start to consider is a new user.
+Since there are no prior ratings from the user, there is no way to recommend movies with the current system.
+Two different solutions are to recommend the most popular movies or attempt to grab more information from the user to get a some sort of preference of a movie.

+The second cold start to consider is a new movie.
+A new movie will not have any users that have watched and rated the movie yet.
+Therefore, the system would never recommend the movie with the current system.
+To help remedy this, we implemented a content based filtering that help pick movies if the user have similar interest in the genre given to the new movie.
+Since we have a history of movie and their genres, we can still compare them for the users.

 ## Limitations
 This model isn't without its limitations as several aspects make the model less effective.